DeterminateSystems/riff/README.md

 In cases like this, it's up to you to install missing external dependencies, which can be laborious, error prone, and hard to reproduce.

-riff offers a way out of this.
+Riff offers a way out of this.
 It uses your project's language-specific configuration to infer which dependencies are required&mdash;or you can [declare them](#how-to-declare-package-inputs) if necessary&mdash;and creates a shell environment with all of those dependencies both installed and properly linked.

-These environments are *transient* in the sense that they don't affect anything outside the shell; they install dependencies neither globally nor in your current project, so you don't have to worry about riff breaking anything on your system.
-When you exit the riff shell, the dependencies are gone.
+These environments are *transient* in the sense that they don't affect anything outside the shell; they install dependencies neither globally nor in your current project, so you don't have to worry about Riff breaking anything on your system.
+When you exit the Riff shell, the dependencies are gone.

 ## Example usage

 In this example, we'll build the [Prost] project from source.
-Prost has an external dependency on [OpenSSL], without which commands like `cargo build` and `cargo run` are doomed to fail. riff provides those dependencies automatically, without you needing to install them in your regular environment.
+Prost has an external dependency on [OpenSSL], without which commands like `cargo build` and `cargo run` are doomed to fail.
+Riff provides those dependencies automatically, without you needing to install them in your regular environment.
 Follow these steps to see dependency inference in action: